Container Shipping to and from China

 - What are the main locations that Twill can pick up containers from the seller’s factory?

-There are more than 300 inland corridors connecting your freight with 15 main ports in China and more than 100 outports in mainland China, Hon Kong, Macau and Taiwan.
+With more than 300 inland corridors, we connect your freight with 15 main ports in China and more than 100 outports in mainland China, Hong Kong, Macau and Taiwan, China.
 To manage your logistics end to end, our team at Twill can also provide carrier haulage services from other locations in China, such as:

 Do you want to transport shipping containers port-to-port or door-to-door?
 At Twill we've got you covered.
 We offer a wide range of logistics solutions, from transportation to financial services.
 Take a look at all our services now.

 Services to make shipping easier

 Whether you're shipping from door-to-door or want to protect your cargo, we've got just the right service for you.